 - Chris Stratton and Kevin Horan’s summary of how to establish an ecological economics course in a non-economics department.

-And if you’re looking to build a syllabus for a course in ecological economics, here are some useful examples:
+And if you’re looking to build a syllabus for a course in ecological economics or steady state economics, here are some useful examples:

 - Seminar on Ecological Economics, Davidson College, Julianne Mills